Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: Introduction

-To this end, we propose TranSamba, a hybrid \textbf{TranS}former-M\textbf{amba} architecture for cross-plane modeling to enhance weakly supervised volumetric medical segmentation.
-TranSamba is built on a ViT encoder and features an intuitive design: each layer of the encoder is augmented with a Cross-Plane Mamba (CPM) block, placed in series with the Transformer block.
-The CPM blocks leverage SSM for efficient cross-plane modeling, while the Transformer blocks learn in-plane SA.
-Cross-plane modeling improves the quality of in-plane C2P attention by enriching the information encoded in each token.
-With the simple addition of a CPM block per layer, TranSamba achieves accurate object localization via single-stage training. \textbf{The main contributions of this paper can be summarized as follows: 1.} We propose TranSamba, a hybrid architecture that combines Transformer for powerful in-plane SA with Mamba for efficient cross-plane modeling via SSM. \textbf{2.} The time complexity of TranSamba scales linearly with the number of planes; for batch processing, the memory usage remains constant with respect to the number of planes. \textbf{3.} TranSamba establishes new state-of-the-art (SOTA) performance on three datasets covering distinct pathologies and modalities, underscoring the effectiveness of cross-plane modeling for weakly supervised volumetric medical segmentation.
+To leverage linear-time cross-plane modeling via Mamba and the efficacy of C2P attention, we propose TranSamba, a hybrid \textbf{TranS}former-M\textbf{amba} architecture for weakly supervised volumetric medical segmentation.
+We place a novel Cross-Plane Mamba (CPM) block before the Transformer block in every layer of a ViT encoder.
+The CPM blocks allow efficient information exchange between patch tokens across neighboring planes, enriching information encoding for each token; the Transformer blocks produce C2P attention maps via in-plane SA, which benefits from this enrichment.
+Without any of the aforementioned strategies, TranSamba achieves improved object localization via straightforward model training.
+Our \textbf{contributions} are: \textbf{1.} We propose TranSamba, a hybrid architecture combining Transformer for effective in-plane SA with Mamba for efficient cross-plane modeling. \textbf{2.} The time complexity of TranSamba scales linearly with the number of planes; for batch processing, its space complexity remains constant with the number of planes. \textbf{3.} TranSamba achieves state-of-the-art (SOTA) performance on three distinct datasets, underscoring the generalizable effectiveness of cross-plane modeling for weakly supervised volumetric medical segmentation.